 You can spot gaps—things they missed or didn’t explain well.
 That gives you a chance to create something better.

 Combining trend research, audience intent, and competitor analysis gives you a full picture of what matters.
-AI makes it possible to gather this data in minutes instead of hours.
+And marketers are already leaning on AI for exactly this: 31% of marketers use AI tools to dig up statistics and information, analyze their own data, and learn more about their subject matter.
+AI enables gathering this data in minutes rather than hours.

 The goal isn’t to copy others.
 It’s learning from what’s working and adding your voice and ideas.
 Use data to make smart choices, not to replace creativity.